-The Miami Seaquarium “Spring & Splash” camp runs from 9:30 am to 4:30 pm and offers students from kindergarten to high school the opportunity to learn about environmental issues including pollution, invasive species, water conservation, habitat destruction, and endangered species.
-The week long camp includes one marine mammal show a day, at least one animal interaction a day, arts and crafts, and interactive games.
-Spring Camp registration is now available online at www.miamiseaquarium.com/camp or call 305-361-5705, ext.
+Miami Seaquarium runs its Spring Camp from 8:30 a.m.-4:30 p.m. daily for kids ages 6-12.
+It offers participants the chance to learn about environmental issues including pollution, invasive species, water conservation, habitat destruction and endangered species.
+The weeklong camp includes one marine mammal show a day, at least one animal interaction a day, arts and crafts, and interactive games.
+Cost is $299 a week.
+Other fees may apply.
+For more information, go to miamiseaquarium.com/camp or call 305-361-5705, ext.
 526.

 Spring Break Camp atPalmetto Bay’s Hero Martial Arts, 17049 S. Dixie Highway, runs from 9 a.m.- 3 p.m. daily.
 The high-energy camp provides children age 5 and older the chance to participate in taekwondo, obstacle courses and other fitness challenges.
 The camp costs $150 a week if you register by March 13, $175 for the week if registered after March 13; lunch is not provided.
 Register by purple chat online, e-mail email@example.com, or text to 786-348-5325.